Breadcrumb

 with Guest Speaker (from Department of Computer Science and Engineering)

-Our Guest Speaker from Department of Computer Science and Engineering will present a workshop in person this Spring on data analysis with satellite image:
+Our Guest Speaker from the Department of Computer Science and Engineering will present a workshop in person on data analysis with satellite image:

 Check out this workshop to explore satellite images!
 We will play with general operations that data scientists will do, and then we will introduce the going on research work in handling large scaled satellite images from UCR Big-Data-Lab.